Anti-Depression – Yoga and its Healing Agents- A Natural Way of Gaining A Positive Mind-Set

 side, with left leg on top and left arm over your shoulder!

 The last and final pose I am going to tell you about is the Womb Pose, Garbhasana.
 The

-benefits of this pose are personally my favourite, which make up for the fact that it is definitely
+benefits of this pose are personally my favorite, which makes up for the fact that it is definitely

 more difficult.
 This posture requires quite a bit of practice before it will be possible to do as every

 element requires a flexible and strong body.
 Once you are able to achieve the posture, however, it

 has great benefits such as regulating the adrenaline glands so as to calm overly excited minds.
 It

 creates emotional stability and gives a sense of security.
 I believe that this pose is a goal worthy

 of aiming for.
 The posture also helps with digestion, increases appetite, restores a sense of

 balance, and is very good for people experiencing uncontrollable anger.
 To achieve this position,